geopandas/pyogrio/docs/source/known_issues.md

 ## Support for reading and writing DateTimes

 GDAL only supports datetimes at a millisecond resolution.
-Reading data will thus give at most millisecond resolution (`datetime64[ms]` data type), even though the data is cast `datetime64[ns]` data type when reading into a data frame using `pyogrio.read_dataframe()`.
+Reading data will thus give at most millisecond resolution (`datetime64[ms]` data type).
+With pandas 2.0 `pyogrio.read_dataframe()` will return datetime data as `datetime64[ms]` correspondingly.
+For previous versions of pandas, `datetime64[ns]` is used as ms precision was not supported.
 When writing, only precision up to ms is retained.

 Not all file formats have dedicated support to store datetime data, like ESRI Shapefile.
 For such formats, or if you require precision > ms, a workaround is to convert the datetimes to string.

-Timezone information is ignored at the moment, both when reading and when writing datetime columns.
+Timezone information is preserved where possible, however GDAL only represents time zones as UTC offsets, whilst pandas uses IANA time zones (via `pytz` or `zoneinfo`).
+This means that dataframes with columns containing multiple offsets e.g. when switching from standard time to summer time will be written correctly, but when read via `pyogrio.read_dataframe()` will be returned in UTC time, as there is no way to reconstruct the original timezone from the individual offsets present.

 ## Support for OpenStreetMap (OSM) data